Reaction rate: Temperature dependence

 Temperature is a measure of the average kinetic energy of the reactants.
 As temperature increases, the kinetic energy of the reactants increases.
-That is, the particles move faster.
-With the reactants moving faster this allows more collisions to take place at a greater speed, so the chance of reactants forming into products increases, which in turn results in the rate of reaction increasing.
-A rise of ten degrees Celsius results in approximately twice the reaction rate.
+That is, the particles move faster, which allows more collisions to take place and at a greater speed, so the chance of reactants forming into products increases, which in turn results in the rate of reaction increasing.
+As a rule of thumb, a rise of ten degrees Celsius results in approximately twice the reaction rate constant.